Hyperledger-TWGC/tape/docs/configfile.md

 orderer: *orderer1
 ```

 We defined endorsement peer, commit peer and orderer node in each sections.
 With `policyFile` for given endorsement policy.
 So far we use OPA and rego for endorsement policy.
-You can file as sample below.

-define of endorsers、committers, and orderers.

-`policyFile`: we use rego and OpenPolicyAnywhere, for now as endorsement policy, and a sample as `org1` and `org2` policy can be described as below:
+You can file as sample for a policy as `org1` and `org2`  can be described as below:
 ```
 package tape